yoeven/react-native-multiselect-sortable-flatlist/README.md

 	 - Deselecting all items will stop selecting phase
  - Press and hold on an item and drag to move it.
 	 - Drop the item anywhere to sort.

+#### Manual Mode
+- All controls are managed by calling exposed functions for each item in the `renderItem` prop.
+	- Changing `mode` prop to `"manual"` will stop all Auto mode controls.

 ## API